On the embeddability of the family of countably branching trees into quasi-reflexive Banach spaces

 \section{The upper $\ell_p$ and lower $\ell_q$ estimates in the trees.}

 In this section, we prove the two propositions stated in the last section giving us estimates on the norm of the sum of block functions acting on the upper stages of the trees.
-Even if there is more quantifiers than usual, the first proposition is not really new and it does not require quasi-reflexivity.
-It is indeed a standard thing now to extract a full subtree with lower $\ell_q$ estimates of a weak-null tree in an asymptotically uniformly convex space (or from a weak$^*$-null tree in a $q-AUC^*$ dual).
-Similar extractions can be done for upper $\ell_p$ estimates in weak-null trees in asymptotically uniformly smooth spaces but this cannot be used here because we are looking in a way at weak$^*$ null trees in the bi-dual of a $p-AUS$ space.
-We give the proof of the first proposition below for completeness and because the structure of the proof, similar to the one of the proof coming after will be easier to get since there is less technical arguments.
+Even if there are more quantifiers than usual, the first proposition is not really new and does not require quasi-reflexivity.
+It is indeed a standard thing now to extract a full subtree with lower $\ell_q$ estimates from a weak$^*$-null tree in a $q-AUC^*$ dual.
+Similar extractions can be done for upper $\ell_p$ estimates from weak-null trees in asymptotically uniformly smooth spaces, but this cannot be used here because we are looking at weak$^*$ null trees in the bi-dual of a $p-AUS$ space.
+We give the proof of the first proposition below for completeness and because the structure of the proof, similar to the one of the proof coming after will be easier to get since there are fewer technical arguments.

 \begin{proof}[Proof of proposition \ref{estimates_below}]